Contact

 But is altitude really the projected Eldorado?

-In the Trièves region of Isère, France, Jérémy Bricka works between 550 and 700 meters above sea level in the middle of the Massif.
-Thanks to the 3-degree drop in temperature compared to 300 meters lower down, and above all to the wide temperature range between the heat of the day and the coolness of the night, the grapes ripen slowly and without any stress likely to halt their development.
+In the Trièves region of Isère, France, Jérémy Bricka works between 550 and 700 meters above sea level in the middle of the massifs.
+Thanks to the 3-degree drop in temperature compared with 300 meters lower down, and above all to the wide temperature range between the heat of the day and the coolness of the night, the grapes ripen slowly and without any stress likely to halt their development.
 Sugar levels don't spike until the skins and stalks have reached phenolic maturity.
 As a result, the wines are fully ripe, with low alcoholic degrees and preserved acidity.

 "In 2023, the heat wave didn't spare the grapes in nearby Savoie and burned their acids.
 Here, I was able to harvest a month later and keep a fresh profile in my wines", illustrates the winemaker.
 However, this advantage comes at a financial and physical cost.
 Working on slopes is difficult to mechanize, and is sometimes swept away by cold currents or snow.